thestudentroom/react-data-browser/README.md

 > `function(props: string)` | defaults to internal implementation

-will check weather item is checked or not.
+will check weather item is checkedItems or not.
 Returns boolean

 ### offsetColumns